Vikms95/js-top-todo-list/notes.md

-        -filterTodayTodos (will filter the list of all todos by current date to due and send to loadTodayTodosView ) -filterUpcomingTodos (will filter the list of all todos if date is among the following 15 days) -deleteTodo (input event attached to a button located at the todos div)
+        -filterTodayTodos (will filter the list of all todos by current date to due and send to loadTodayTodosView ) -filterUpcomingTodos (will filter the list of all todos if date is among the following 15 days) -deleteTodo (input event attached to a button located at the todos div) -objectStorage (2 arrays with references to the objects contained)

     :DOM-creation
         -createProjectDiv (imports createProjectObject)